 IACS has surveillance cameras on campus and on school buses.
 Please be advised that surveillance cameras are in operation inside and outside of school facilities, as well as on school buses.
-Surveillance video is the sole property of the school and cannot be shared with families due to FERPA regulations.
+Surveillance video is the sole property of the school.